 This process starts off with your pool designer, who will design a pool that will fit your wants, needs, budget, and be tailored to fit in your backyard.
 We encourage your input in this process.
 After the pool design is complete, and a contract is negotiated, the plans are sent to our professional engineering firm.

-After we recieve the pool engineering, we submit it to your city or county building department for plan review.
+After we receive the pool engineering, we submit it to your city or county building department for plan review.
 This process takes about two to three weeks depending on what municipality you reside in.
-The permitting fees are included in your contract.

 Once the building permit is issued, we schedule your swimming pool for excavation.
 Your swimming pool will be excavated using heavy equipment ie: Backhoe, skid steer loaders and dump trucks.
 The excation spoils are left on site to be used for landscaping or hauled off.